 2.Don’t show the pop-up on every page

-Don’t you hate it when every single page you go to on a site results in a pop-up?
+Don’t you hate when every page you go to on a site results in a pop-up?
 You’re not alone.
 Showing pop-ups more than once per visit is probably the second best way to annoy your visitors, right after showing the pop-up immediately.

 Changing this to 3, 7, 14 or even 30, 60 or 90 days will show your pop-up only that often.
 So changing this setting to 7 means your visitors will see this pop-up once every 7 days.